 Hypoplastic left heart syndrome (HLHS), though quite rare, is the number one cause of heart-related death in infants.
 This severe form of heart disease requires sophisticated surgical, post-operative and outpatient care.
 Despite significant advancements in these areas over the past decade, many children still die prematurely.

-In an attempt to improve outcomes, Shelley Miyamoto, MD, pediatric cardiologist, is researching sildenafil, which is increasingly used to treat some kids with single ventricle heart disease.
+In an attempt to improve outcomes, Dr. Miyamoto is researching sildenafil, which is increasingly used to treat some kids with single ventricle heart disease.

 According to the U.S. National Library of Medicine, sildenafil works in adults "by relaxing the blood vessels in the lungs to allow blood to flow easily."
 The drug is effective in helping children with HLHS who are not doing well because of inadequate blood flow to their lungs, but Dr. Miyamoto thinks there may be more to this story.